Entrepreneurship and Innovation lie at the heart of the NHS and we are keen to actively encourage NHS staff from across our region to get involved

 This is a set of recommendations for clinical trial reports evaluating interventions with an AI component.
 The checklist includes 14 new items, which were considered sufficiently important for AI interventions, that should be routinely reported in addition to the core CONSORT 2010 items.

-The programme activities will be facilitated by the AI Centre for Value Based Healthcare.
-Appointed fellows will gain their skills and knowledge in line with the Clinical AI Curriculum developed by Guy's & St Thomas' Department of Medical Physics.
-Fellows will be working on deployment and validation of AI solutions in clinical setting.
-Both posts will be based at the Cambridge University Hospitals NHS Foundation Trust and clinical AI projects will be assigned to the fellows upon their appointment.
-Fellows will receive support from clinical AI supervisors and additional input from regional stakeholders, such as the Cambridge Centre of AI in Medicine, where appropriate.
+The Clinical AI Fellowship Programme activities will be delivered in collaboration with the Clinical Scientific Computing Department at Guy’s and St. Thomas’ Foundation Trust.
+Appointed fellows will work on the deployment and validation of AI solutions in clinical settings.
+East of England posts will be based at Cambridge University Hospital.
+Clinical AI projects will be assigned to the fellows upon appointment.
+Fellows will receive support from their clinical AI supervisors and, where appropriate, additional input from regional stakeholders.

-Fellows who are not employed by the Cambridge University Hospital Trusts at the time of their appointment will be issued an honorary contract in addition to their fellowship secondment arrangements.
+Two Clinical AI Fellowship posts will be available, starting in August 2025.
+Fellows who are not employed by Cambridge University Hospital Trust at the time of their appointment will be issued an honorary contract in addition to their fellowship secondment arrangements.

 Dr Denys Pak